-

 What interim measures are available?
 Will local courts issue interim measures pending the constitution of the tribunal?

-In international commercial arbitral proceedings having their seat in Greece, article 25 L. 5016/2023 provides that, unless otherwise agreed by the parties, the arbitral tribunal upon request may grant the interim measures that it deems necessary in relation to the subject matter of the dispute.
+Under Article 25 L. 5016/2023, unless otherwise agreed by the parties, the arbitral tribunal upon request may grant the interim measures that it deems necessary in relation to the subject matter of the dispute.
 The arbitral tribunal is not obliged to order only the specific interim or conservative measures which are explicitly provided for under the respective provisions of the GrCCP.
-Under para.
-3 of said article, arbitrators may now issue ex parte preliminary orders.
-Article 25 must be read in conjunction with article 13 L. 5016/2023 which provides that the arbitration agreement does not prohibit the parties from resorting to State Courts and request interim relief before or during arbitral proceedings.
+Arbitrators may now issue ex parte preliminary orders.
+Article 25 must be read in conjunction with Article 13 which provides that the arbitration agreement does not prohibit the parties from resorting to State Courts and request interim relief before or during arbitral proceedings.
 Article 13 is applicable to any and all international commercial arbitral proceedings regardless of the place of arbitration.
-In light of the above, in international commercial arbitral proceedings both the arbitral tribunals as well as State Courts are vested with the authority to grant interim relief.
-According to the prevailing view, any conflict between the two jurisdictions shall be resolved in favor of the forum in which the request for interim relief was firstly filed.
+Therefore, in international commercial arbitral proceedings both the arbitral tribunals as well as State Courts are vested with the authority to grant interim relief.
+According to the prevailing view, any conflict between the two jurisdictions shall be resolved in favor of the forum in which the request for interim relief was first filed.
 Said authority of State Courts is obviously of essence, given the absence of emergency arbitrator provisions in Greek law, at the phase while the constitution of the arbitral tribunal is still pending.
-By virtue of para.
-5 Article 25, L. 5016/2023 adopts the system of the recognition and enforcement of the interim measures, as provided in Model Law.
-More specifically, recognition or enforcement of the interim measures shall be refused on public policy grounds and in cases where the national courts would have already been seized, upon relevant request, to order a similar interim measure.
+L. 5016/2023 adopts the system of recognition and enforcement of the interim measures, as provided in Model Law.
+Recognition or enforcement of the interim measures shall be refused on public policy grounds and in cases where the national courts would have already been seized, upon relevant request, to order a similar interim measure.

-In domestic arbitration, arbitral tribunals are prohibited from granting interim or conservative measures of any kind pursuant to article 889 para.
-1 GrCCP.
-Hence the parties to the arbitration agreement must pursue State Court litigation in order to seek interim relief.
+In domestic arbitration, arbitral tribunals are prohibited from granting interim or conservative measures of any kind (Article 889 para.
+1 GrCCP).
+Hence, the parties to the arbitration agreement must pursue State Court litigation to seek interim relief.

 -